onewelcome/identity-cloud-documentation/docs/products/access/topics/general-app-config/identity-providers/identity-providers.md

 The attribute mapping functionality described below allows you to restrict this mapping to specific claims only.
 If you have enabled the
 UserInfo integration, the assertion attributes will be overwritten if they have the same name.

-Onegini Access supports free format attribute names.
+OneWelcome Access supports free format attribute names.
 All attributes (including the non default ones) are available in the token introspection response and in the consent template.
 A set of default attributes is available that can lead to different behavior in Onegini
 Access: